MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/move-from-fileshares.md

 > [!TIP]
 > For larger teams, you should consider marking each share as read-only before doing the `nuget push` operation to ensure no one adds or updates packages during your migration.

-#### Integrate with your builds
+### Integrate with your pipelines

-Update your builds to ensure they have the right credentials to consume and publish packages to and from your feeds.
-See how to [Restore NuGet packages in Azure Pipelines](../../pipelines/packages/nuget-restore.md) and how to [Publish NuGet packages with Azure Pipelines](../../pipelines/artifacts/nuget.md) for more details.
+Update your pipelines to ensure they have the right permissions to consume and publish packages to and from your feeds.
+See [Restore NuGet packages with Azure Pipelines](../../pipelines/packages/nuget-restore.md) and [Publish NuGet packages with Azure Pipelines](../../pipelines/artifacts/nuget.md) for more details.

 ## Related articles